Our teachers are well-qualified and diverse

 Contact Molly Shields:

 Charlotte began practicing yoga in 1996.
-She has studied with the father of the Ashtanga style, Sri K. Patabhi Jois and completed teacher trainings with David Swenson and Richard Freeman.
-She ran the Johnson Yoga Studio in Johnson, VT, from 2003-2006 and has since completed hundreds of hours of study.
-Her teaching is also influenced by her studies with the highly esteemed tantric philosophy scholars Douglas Brooks and Paul Muller Ortega.
+She has studied with the father of the Ashtanga style, Sri K. Patabhi Jois and completed teacher trainings with David Swenson, Richard Freeman and John Friend.
+She ran the Johnson Yoga Studio in Vermont from 2003-2006 and has completed hundreds of hours of study in the therapeutic applications of yoga.?In addition to teaching Hatha/Vinyasa Yoga, she also studies and practices Ayurveda, and holds a masters degree in Botany.
+She is a triathlete and ultra-marathon runner and she loves to help others build confidence, awareness and freedom in their own bodies.
+Her classes are equal parts technical alignment and flowing movement.

 Certified Aikido Instructor